5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 Similar to Dropbox, the simplicity and ease of the Airbnb referral program is made abundantly clear, and dangles the carrot in front of the customer from the get go.
 Also, Airbnb has incorporated social media buttons for first-time customers to share their referral code with friends and followers on all major social media outlets.
 Can you say “clever”?

-By foregoing the expenses that would be typically used on advertising, Airbnb can afford to credit referred and referring customers with up to $5000 in travel credit.
-Their customer referral program only applies to generating new business (if you were referred once you cannot be referred again), but existing customers can continue to generate new business for the company and reap the travel rewards.
+By foregoing the expenses that would go on advertising, Airbnb can afford to credit new and referring customers with up to $5000 in travel credit.
+Their customer referral program only applies to generating new business (you can be referred only once), but existing customers can continue to generate new business for the company and reap the travel rewards.

 According to Airbnb, word-of-mouth is vital for their business, as much of their business model seems like a foreign concept for many people (not everybody is cool staying at a stranger’s place).
-By using their word-of-mouth referral system, potential customers are not only monetarily incentivized, but the business model’s credibility is immediately verified when someone thinks to themselves “well, hey, it worked for them, so…”
+By using their word-of-mouth referral system, potential customers are not only monetarily incentivized, but the business model’s credibility becomes obvious when someone thinks to themselves “well, hey, it worked for them, so…”

 As you can see, Uber is growing at a breakneck pace, adding more and more drivers every day, and expanding its presence in more and more cities across the globe.
-The success of Uber’s business model is not limited to word-of-mouth referrals to other customers, but also to their expanding workforce, as 78% of Uber drivers report that they are satisfied working for the company.
+The success of Uber’s business model doesn’t only contain word-of-mouth referrals but also their expanding workforce, as 78% of Uber drivers report that they are content working for the company.

 Much in the same way as Airbnb, Uber faced the initial challenge of seeming foreign and possibly untrustworthy, as not everyone would initially feel comfortable getting in a car with a complete stranger without a professional taxi license; Uber lacked the familiarity of the yellow cab.
 Further challenging, there were even protests in cities such as London and Paris against the company, by taxi drivers that felt the company was threatening their vocations.